-You strongly prefer a quiet environment for learning.
-You find it distracting if there's noise in the background or people walking around.
+You have a moderate preference for quiet when learning.
+You sometimes find it distracting if there's noise in the background or people walking around.
 Your concentration is best when you're by yourself or in a very quiet, private place.